-In this tutorial we will show you how to install Mono on CentOS 8.
-For those of you who didn’t know, Mono is a open source platform for developing and running cross-platform applications based on the ECMA/ISO Standards.
+In this tutorial, we will show you how to install Mono on CentOS 8.
+For those of you who didn’t know, Mono is an open-source platform for developing and running cross-platform applications based on the ECMA/ISO Standards.
 It is a free and open-source implementation of Microsoft’s .NET framework.

 Install Mono on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.